Kxanx1538/Sys-analysis-design-project/README.md

 # Sys-Analysis-&-Design-Project
-Project snippets i did for my system analysis &amp; design course.
+Some snippets of a project i did for my system analysis & design class.

 # Table Booking Admin UI Prototype